spyren/Mecrisp-Cube/README.md

 Flash the Mecrisp-Cube [binary](/Release/MecrispCube.bin) `MecrispCube.bin` or better the [fs-binary](/sdcard/boot/MecrispCubeFS.bin)
 `MecrispCubeFS.bin` to the WB55 Nucleo.
 Using the built-in USB DFU bootloader.

-   1. Press and hold the OK and the back buttons for 30 s (you should see a blank screen)
-   1. Connect the Nucleoboard USB to the PC
+ 1. Connect the Nucleo Board USB ST-LINK to the PC
-   1. Program the binary (`MecrispCube.bin` or better `MecrispCubeFS.bin`) with
+ 1. Copy binary (MecrispCube.bin or better the MecrispCubeFS.bin) to the USB mass storage NODE_WB55RG
-      1. the STMCubeProgrammer (select USB Device), for Linux `sudo /usr/local/STMicroelectronics/STM32Cube/STM32CubeProgrammer/bin/STM32CubeProgrammer`
-      1. or the [qFlipper](https://docs.flipper.net/qflipper) with _install from file_
-   1. Reboot your device by pressing and holding the left and back buttons

 ### Use the Terminal (USB CDC)